 Why does DBT teach skills?

-Clinic Information is available here: http://dbtlondon.com
+Clinic Information is available here: https://dbtlondon.com

 Do you have an intense fear of being left alone, which causes you to act in ways that, on reflection, seem out of the ordinary or extreme, such as constantly phoning somebody (but not including self-harming or suicidal behaviour)?